Related projects

 Discover more projects across a range of sectors and discipline — from AI to cleantech to social innovation.

-One of the most significant screws emerged to connect timber members is the self-tapping wood screw (STS).
-This screw has primarily been developed to reinforce some of the weakest strength properties of wood.
-To further extent the application possibility of STS in timber construction, future research needs to address the potential of such screws not just as reinforcement but as connector between timber members.
-If self-tapping screws can be applied as a connector in timber construction at desirable cost and safety, this fastener will further help the timber industry penetrate into building sectors where performance is of prime importance.
-This would include the low-rise commercial, industrial and also residential building market all over North America and Europe.
-The proposed experimental research will establish a much needed database for STS connections under simulated earthquake loads.
-The proposed literature summary will highlight and clarify European design methods for STS to North American Engineers.
-The combination of both parts will allow practicing engineers in North America to apply this screw not just as reinforcement but as connector between timber members in large timber structures.
+One of the most significant fastener alternatives in the market of timber construction is the emergence of self-tapping wood screws (STS).
+This fastener has primarily been developed to reinforce the weakest strength properties of wood.
+To extent the application possibility of STS in timber construction, future research needs to address the potential of such screws not just as reinforcement but as active connector.
+If STS can be applied as a connector in timber construction at desirable cost and safety, this fastener will help the timber industry penetrate into building sectors where performance is of prime importance.
+This would include commercial and residential buildings all over North America.
+The proposed research will establish a much needed database for STS connections under seismic loads.
+The combination of literature reviews and experiments will allow engineers in North America to apply this fastener not just as reinforcement but as active connector in timber structures.

 Accelerate